All Episodes

 Now it's everywhere.

 J.D.
-Hayworth uh let's get back to some callers here on your comments about the uh Senate version of the bill which of course includes uh a guest worker program eventual citizenship a path to citizenship in addition to what the House bill has and that's uh some security at the border the House bill obviously with much more and uh employer sanctions and JD I've I've been through this like j it's like deja vu this is like the Bill Murray movie uh uh you know uh it it seems to me that I woke
+Hayworth, let's get back to some callers here on your comments about the Senate version of the bill, which, of course, includes a guest worker program, eventual citizenship, a path to citizenship, in addition to what the House bill has, and that's some security at the border, the House bill, obviously, with much more, and employer sanctions.

-up this morning and it's the same thing uh in eighty six I was promised three things uh if we give amnesty to everybody illegally in the country we'll tighten up the border and we'll have employer sanctions and never again will we hire an illegal well we got the amnesty but we never got the border security and we never got the employer sanctions.
+If we give amnesty to everybody illegally in the country, we'll tighten up the border and we'll have employer sanctions, and never again will we hire an illegal.

-That's exactly right and that's why Mark Twain's admonition history doesn't repeat itself but it rhymes is so appropriate here.
+That's exactly right, and that's why Mark Twain's admonition: history doesn't repeat itself but it rhymes, is so appropriate here.

-The American people instinctively understand Roger that we cannot have another amnesty we cannot uh continue to leave our borders uh unsecured especially in the wake of nine eleven and you know the reason it's like groundhog day for you to cite the name of that Bill Murray movie is is because is because this issue is tied to everything else.
+And, you know, the reason it's like Groundhog Day for you to cite the name of that Bill Murray movie is because this issue is tied to everything else.

 Border security is national security.

-And far from economic security through through um uh cheap labor, what you're doing is you're basically uh undercutting uh those uh in the the the most deserving Americans who want to get into the job market uh who who need help on the lower end of the socioeconomic ladder uh you're also threatening social security a tremendous drain on education spending and and on health care spending when you basically provide entitlements uh for non citizens who have come here illegally and a tremendous cost shift from the businesses
+And far from economic security through cheap labor, what you're doing is you're basically undercutting those deserving Americans who want to get into the job market, who need help on the lower end of the socioeconomic ladder.

-who bring in illegal laborers and then expect the taxpayers to pick up the tab for health and other services.
+You're also threatening Social Security, a tremendous drain on education spending and on health care spending when you basically provide entitlements for non-citizens who have come here illegally, and a tremendous cost shift from the businesses who bring in illegal laborers and then expect the taxpayers to pick up the tab for health and other services.

-And that is why you not only have to have strong border security, you must have interior enforcement, because it is wrong for employers to knowingly hire illegals, and it is time for our laws to be enforced.
+And that is why you not only have to have strong border security, you must have interior enforcement because it is wrong for employers to knowingly hire illegals, and it is time for our laws to be enforced.

 And that's where there's agreement, Roger.